 Let’s face it, there are times when we just can’t get to the gym for a workout.
-Maybe you have a little one at home, or have a tight schedule, or you simply don’t want to deal with the hustle and bustle of a busy gym and having to fight the crowds that always seem to grow as the new year comes around.
+Maybe you have a little one at home, or have a tight schedule, or you simply don’t want to deal with the hustle and bustle of a busy gym and having to fight the crowds.

 Sounds like the perfect time to consider adding circuit training to your at-home routine!

 Circuit training is not only a fun way to get your workout in, but can also be one of the most productive workouts.
 The options are virtually limitless when it comes to designing a circuit-type workout.
 Not only can you get a great workout in by simply utilizing your own body weight, but by also incorporating some inexpensive at-home equipment.
 Include some resistance bands, kettlebells and medicine balls, and you’ll never get bored and the “I have no time” excuse can never be used!

 For those not totally familiar with circuit training, it involves putting together a series (circuit) of exercises that you can perform one after another with little to no rest between exercises.
 The minimal rest between exercises is an important part of the workout because you purposely don’t want your body to achieve complete recovery during the circuit.